-Families of safety members who are killed in the line of duty may be entitled to special death benefits from CalPERS or other retirement systems.
+The families of public employees, including both safety and non-safety members, killed in the line of duty may be entitled to special death benefits from CalPERS or other retirement systems.
+There are limitations on eligibility, including per Labor Code §4707, and coordination with counsel is strongly recommended.